 Winner: In terms of customization and pipeline management, you can do a lot with both tools.
 There are some pluses and minus for both (e.g. the number of filters on offer or the number of pipelines you can have), which means I’m awarding both a point here.
 1-2 to HubSpot.

 ActiveCampaign is a very popular and powerful marketing automation tool.
 In fact, it offers enterprise-grade automation at a small-to-medium-sized business-level price.
-For just $15/month you’ll have access to its automation features, plus much more on the higher tier Professional plan, which starts at $129 for 2,500 contacts.
+For just $39/month you’ll have access to its marketing automation features, plus much more on the higher tier Professional plan, which starts at $187 for 2,500 contacts.

 Features included are: segmentation, dynamic content, site tracking, lead scoring, CRM and sales automation, split automations, etc. There really is no limit to what you can do with ActiveCampaign.

-HubSpot's Starter plan ($50/month) does come with email automation, however, it is a bit limited.
+HubSpot's Starter plan ($20/month) does come with email automation, however, it is a bit limited.
 If you want full omnichannel marketing automation, you’re looking at paying $890/month for 2,000 contacts!
-And because of the way its plans are organized (Sales or Marketing), you’ll have to decide whether you need sales automation ($500/mo) or marketing automation ($890/mo) because signing up for a bundle would mean paying $1,343/month.
+And because of the way its plans are organized (Sales or Marketing), you’ll have to decide whether you need sales automation ($500/mo) or marketing automation ($890/mo) because signing up for a bundle would mean paying $1,781/month.

 Winner: ActiveCampaign is a clear winner due to its excellent automations and much more reasonable prices.
 2-2.

 HubSpot’s Free CRM plan allows you to send up to 2,000 promotional emails a month to your contacts, though all the design templates are reserved for paying users.
-Alternatively, you could sign up for the Marketing Starter plan for $50/month for 1,000 contacts and 5,000 emails (email templates included), though this is on the expensive side.
+Alternatively, you could sign up for the Marketing Starter plan for $20/month for 1,000 contacts and 5,000 emails (email templates included).

 ActiveCampaign, on the other hand, offers a good variety of templates on its most basic plan.
-For 1,000 contacts you’ll pay exactly half of what HubSpot charges.
+For 1,000 contacts you’ll pay $39/month.
 What’s more, ActiveCampaign lets you send unlimited emails.